 8. What if I fall?!

 Been there, done that.
 It's not a big deal at all.
 In fact I am formulating a theory that the better the dancer, the more often the falls.
 In my school, the best dancers fall more than any other dancer.
 If you don't believe me, take some time and watch the preliminary or open championship dancers compete.
-I'm willing to bet you'll see a few falls. smile If you fall, get up as soon as possible and continue to the end.
+I'm willing to bet you'll see a few falls.
+If you fall, get up as soon as possible and continue to the end.
 You still have a good chance of placing!
 If you're lucky you may be offered a chance to do your dance again, it depends on the judge.
 But if you feel pain or think your hurt, DON'T GET UP!
 And by all means, don't continue.
 A small injury can become a permanent injury fast if you ignore it!
 That's not a lie.

 Feis Expenses